entelect-incubator/.NET/Phase 4/Step 2/README.md

 }
 ```

-With Serilog you can different hooks into i.e. Logging to File, Elastic etc.
+With Serilog you can different hooks into i.e. Elastic etc.

 Using a Static class for Logging makes it easier to add Logging and don't have to inject it before able to use it.